moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

  <br>

-Alien spaceships were used as the card back image and each spaceship housed an alien character which was viewed when the card was flipped.
-Each card was given a light blue border to enhance the appearance of the cards and make them stand out from the dark background.
+Alien spaceships are used as the card back image, and each spaceship houses an alien character, which is viewed when the card is flipped.
+The user gets to view the flipped card for 1 second, if its a match the cards stay turned and if not they are flipped back.
+Each card was given a light blue border to add color and enhance the appearance of the cards against the nights sky background.

 <br>
 <br>